-ALL THE YOUNG DUDES: Pete Willis, Steve Clark (RIP), Joe Elliot, Rick Allen and Rick Savage as teens circa 1980.
-In less than five years after this photo was taken, the band (minus Willis) would land behind only Michael Jackson’s “Thriller” for the top spot on the album charts thanks to the blockbuster, “Pyromania.”
+ALL THE YOUNG DUDES: Pete Willis, Steve Clark (RIP), Joe Elliot, Rick Allen and Rick Savage circa 1980.
+Less than five years after this photo was taken, the band (minus Willis) was second to only Michael Jackson’s “Thriller” at the top of the charts with “Pyromania.”

 By Metal Dave

-A crackling, garage-metal shouter, “High ‘N’ Dry” is one of my all-time favorite albums made even more impressive by the fact it was recorded by kids who were still ripe with acne and barely shaving (and this was their SECOND album … following the equally rockin’ and highly respectable debut, “On Through the Night”)
+A crackling, garage-metal shouter, “High ‘N’ Dry” is one of my all-time favorite albums.
+Even more impressive, it was recorded by a pack of young lads who were still ripe with acne and barely shaving (and this was their SECOND album!)

-The Leps have their share of bright spots beyond “High ‘N’ Dry,” of course, (I can stomach most of the slicker “Pyromania” and some of “Hysteria,”), but the band lost me LONG ago as the guitar solos got shelved alongside the Union Jack T-shirts and the production ultimately demanded more polish than her majesty’s crown jewels.
+The Leps have their share of bright spots beyond “High ‘N’ Dry,” of course, (I can stomach most of “Pyromania” and some of “Hysteria,”), but the band lost me LONG ago as the sugar poured to sickening levels, the guitar solos evaporated and the production ultimately demanded more polish than her majesty’s jewels.
+But I digress.

-Obviously, it was a thrill to interview Mr. Saturday Night (High ‘N’ Dry) when he phoned from a Starbucks drive-thru in 2005.
+With “High ‘N’ Dry” forever ranked as one of my stranded-on-a-desert-island albums, me and my wine had a great time interviewing Mr. Saturday Night (High ‘N’ Dry) when he phoned from a Starbucks drive-thru in 2005.
 Let it go, Joe…

 On breaking big in America courtesy of MTV